PokemonAutomation/ComputerControl/Wiki/SetupGuide/README.md

 <img src="Images/GeneralSetup-NintendoSwitch.png">

 If you're going to automate a Nintendo Switch game, then you need to have a Nintendo Switch.

-**Switch 2 Update: Most programs are broken on Switch 2 with no ETA to fix everything.
-So do not get the Switch 2 for automation.**

 However, it needs to be a *regular* Nintendo Switch that can be docked with HDMI video output.
 You cannot use a Switch Lite.
 We need the video output for the computer to see your Switch.
 Unfortunately you cannot just point a camera at the Switch Lite's screen since that comes with too much loss of quality.
 (Even if this worked, it's bad idea anyway since 24/7 gameplay will burn out the screen.)